-- > Changes in surplus and reserves resulting from investment portfolio and annuity sales and results: - ➤ Changes in the demographic and competitive environment, including regulatory changes; - Unexpected catastrophes; - ➤ Changes in consumer behavior as it relates to the purchase of coverage for automobile and homeowner insurance policies.
-For several years after the 2008 fiscal crisis more consumers purchased only required minimum coverage for automobile and homeowner insurance policies; - ➤ Effect on health care premiums from the implementation of the Patient Protection and Affordable Care Act; and - ➤ The State's transition of the Empire Plan to self-insurance.
+- The underwriting discipline and performance of industry members; - Changes in surplus and reserves resulting from investment portfolio and annuity sales and results; - Changes in the demographic and competitive environment, including regulatory changes; - Unexpected catastrophes; - Changes in consumer behavior as it relates to the purchase of coverage for property and casualty insurance policies.
+Significant changes in the economy may result in consumers changing their level of property and casualty insurance coverage; and - Effect on health care premiums from the ongoing implementation of the Patient Protection and Affordable Care Act.